 Iwakura has a remarkable resemblance to Jasmine tea but is still quite light, unlike a Jasmine pearl from China.
 The flower essence comes directly from the leaves and no flowers are added during the process.
 This tea is lovely after a heavy meal!

-Stay tuned next month for the other four teas…and if the farmers have enough to sell.
+Stay tuned the next few months for the other four teas…and if the farmers have enough to sell.
 Drop me an email if you are interested: firstname.lastname@example.org

 Images provided and copyright held by author